-Summary Results of Confidential Evaluation of Board Performance
+2023 BCLDC Summary Results of Confidential Evaluation of Board Performance

-Criteria Agree Ag ree Disagree Disagree

-# # # #

-Board members have a shared understanding 8 1

-of the mission and purpose of the Authority.
-1

-The policies, practices and decisions of the

-Board are always consistent with this mission.

-Board members comprehend their role and

-fiduciary responsibilities and hold themselves 9

-and each other to these principles.

-The Board has adopted policies, by-laws, and

-practices for the effective governance,

-management and operations of the Authority

-and reviews these annually.

-The Board sets clear and measurable

-2

-contribute to accomplishing its mission.

-The decisions made by Board members are

-arrived at through independent judgment and 2

-deliberation, free of political influence of self-

-interest.

-Individual Board members communicate

-1

-informed on the status of all important issues.

-Board members are knowledgeable about the

-1

-reporting requirements, and other transactions.

-The Board meets to review and approve all

-documents and reports prior to public release

-and is confident that the information being

-presented is accurate and complete.

-The Board knows the statutory obligations of

-1

-compliance with state law.

-Board and committee meetings facilitate open,

-deliberate and thorough discussion, and the

-active participation of members.

-Board members have sufficient opportunity to research, discuss, question and prepare before 8

-, , , , , , , , , , , , , , , , , , , , 1

-decisions are made and votes taken.

-Individual Board members feel empowered to

-delay votes, defer agenda items, or table 1

-actions if they feel additional information or

-discussion is required.
-The Board exercises appropriate oversight of

-the CEO and other executive staff, including

-setting performance expectations and

-reviewing performance annually.

-The Board has identified the areas of most risk

-to the Authority and works with management to

-implement risk mitigation strategies before 2

-problems occur.

-Board members demonstrate leadership and

-vision and work respectfully with each other.
+Criteria Agree Somewhat Agree Somewhat Disagree Disagree # # # Board members have a shared understanding of the mission and purpose of the Authority.
+8 1 The policies, practices and decisions of the Board are always consistent with this mission.
+8 1 Board members comprehend their role and fiduciary responsibilities and hold themselves and each other to these principles.
+9 The Board has adopted policies, by-laws, and practices for the effective governance, management and operations of the Authority and reviews these annually.
+9 The Board sets clear and measurable performance goals for the Authority that contribute to accomplishing its mission.
+9 The decisions made by Board members are arrived at through independent judgment and deliberation, free of political influence or self-interest.
+9 Individual Board members communicate effectively with executive staff so as to be well informed on the status of all important issues.
+8 1 Board members are knowledgeable about the Authority's programs, financial statements, reporting requirements, and other transactions.
+8 1 The Board meets to review and approve all documents and reports prior to public release and is confident that the information being presented is accurate and complete.
+8 1 The Board knows the statutory obligations of the Authority and if the Authority is in compliance with state law.
+9 Board and committee meetings facilitate open, deliberate and thorough discussion, and the active participation of members.
+9 Board members have sufficient opportunity to research, discuss, question and prepare before decisions are made and votes taken.
+7 2 Individual Board members feel empowered to delay votes, defer agenda items, or table actions if they feel additional information or discussion is required.
+8 1 The Board exercises appropriate oversight of the CEO and other executive staff, including setting performance expectations and reviewing performance annually.
+9 The Board has identified the areas of most risk to the Authority and works with management to implement risk mitigation strategies before problems occur.
+9 Board members demonstrate leadership and vision and work respectfully with each other.
+9

-Name of Authority: Broome County Local Development Corporation
+Name of Authority: Broome County Local Development Corporation 2.12.2024